Increase your range.

 The common setup is shown above.

-The internet comes into a wireless router (which is nothing more than a combined router and access point), and the wireless connection is available to anyone in range.
+The internet comes into a wireless router (which is nothing more than a combined router and access point), and the wireless connection is available to any device in range.

 The problem

-The most common problem is either distance, when the laptop you want to connect wirelessly is too far away, or some kind of obstruction that blocks the wireless signal.
+The most common problem is either distance — when the laptop you want to connect wirelessly is too far away from the router — or some kind of obstruction that blocks the wireless signal.

-That block might be a wall, or electrical equipment that interferes with the wireless signal.
+That block could be a wall or electrical equipment that interferes with the wireless signal.

-The access point connects via cable to one of the router’s available wired connections, and that cable bypasses the interference, or bridges the distance, so an additional access point can be placed closer to the device that needs it.
+The access point connects to one of the router’s wired connections via a cable, and that cable bypasses the interference or bridges the distance, placing an additional access point closer to the device that needs it.

 The preferred and most robust solution is putting a cable in place.
-You can, for example, place a switch at the end of that cable and hook up additional wired equipment as well.
+You can, for example, place a switch at the end of that cable and hook up additional wired equipment like a desktop computer as well.

-To address your plan, opposite ends of the house sounds good, but keep in mind where you expect the computers to be used the most, and optimize placement for that.
+To address your plan, opposite ends of the house sound good, but keep in mind where you expect the computers to be used the most and optimize placement for that.
 For example, my wireless access point sits in my family room, where my wife and I frequently use our laptops.

 Solution 2: Wireless repeater

 The repeater is placed somewhere between the wireless router and the computer you want to connect wirelessly.
 I say “somewhere” because this can get tricky; it needs to be close enough to the wireless router to get a good signal, yet close enough to the wireless devices to provide a strong signal.
-In the diagram, I’ve placed the repeater on one side of the wall or interference, but in reality it could be just about anywhere, as long as those two “close enough” criteria are met.
+In the diagram, I’ve placed the repeater on one side of the wall or interference, but in reality, it could be anywhere that those two “close enough” criteria are met.

 I carry a Wi-Fi repeater with me in my travel trailer.
 Wi-Fi connectivity at campsites and elsewhere can be tricky, depending on where we park in relationship to the campground’s access point.